Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Okay.

-And I would love to thank from Minneapolis, Minnesota, from the Twin Cities, one of the
+And I would love to thank from Minneapolis, Minnesota, from the Twin Cities.

 Do you know that?